nacht29/SQL/8-week-SQL-challenge/README.md

 It showcases my proficiency in SQL querying and thus the ability to problem solve with SQL as a tool.

+This is my very first attempt at SQL projects, and also part of my learning journey.

 Special thanks to **[Katie](https://github.com/katiehuangx)** for inspiring me on how to present my very first SQL project!

 ## 📚 Table of Contents